petenorth/unified-jboss-ocp/README_JENKINS.md

 The jenkins service account in the cicd project must have edit role on the jboss project

     oc policy add-role-to-user edit system:serviceaccount:cicd:jenkins -n jboss

+Make sure the Jenkins pod has been create and is ready in the cicd project.

 Start the pipelines